 Student must be an undergraduate enrolled in a regionally accredited college or university.

 |$24.00||In-State Dual Member: Branch only

-Members who pay Association and State dues through another Michigan branch.
+Members who pay National and State dues through another Michigan branch.

 |$36.00||Out-of-State Dual Member

-Those who pay Association and State dues to another branch outside Michigan, then pay both branch and state dues to us.
+Those who pay National and State dues to another branch outside Michigan, then pay both Branch and State dues to us.